-Alternatively, you can manually enter your username and the key displayed when you click I Can't Scan the QR Code into the app.

-6. Enter the code generated by the authenticator app into the Verification Code field in Salesforce.
-The authenticator app generates a new verification code, periodically.
-Enter the current code.

-7. Click Connect.
+Alternatively, you can click I Can't Scan the QR Code in your browser.
+The browser displays a security key.
+In the authenticator app, enter your username and the key displayed. - 6.
+In Salesforce, enter the code generated by the authenticator app in the Verification Code field.
+The authenticator app generates a new verification code periodically.
+Enter the current code. - 7.
+Click Connect.

-Salesforce Help: Find Your Personal Settings
+Salesforce Help: Personalize Your Salesforce Experience